ArchipelagoMW/Archipelago/worlds/bumpstik/docs/setup_en.md

 ## Joining a Multiworld Game

-1. Run `BumpStik.exe`.
+1. Run `BumpStik-AP.exe`.
 2. Select "Archipelago Mode".
 3. Enter your server details in the fields provided, and click "Start".

-## Finishing the Game
+  - ※ If you are connecting to a WSS server (such as archipelago.gg), specify `wss://` in the host name.
+Otherwise, the game will assume `ws://`.

+## How to play Bumper Stickers (Classic)

+Here's a rundown of how to play a classic round of Bumper Stickers.
+- You are presented with a 5×5 field, surrounded by Launchers.
+Your next Bumper to be played is seen at the bottom-right.
+- Launch the Bumper onto the field by clicking on a Launcher.
+It will first move in the direction launched, then in the direction printed on the Bumper once it hits something.
+- Line up three Bumpers of the same color, regardless of direction, to form a Bumper Sticker and clear them from the field.
+  - Sticking more than three in one move is a Combo, worth bonus points.
+  - After sticking Bumpers, any that are then able to move forward will do so.
+This can result in another Bumper Sticker being formed.
+This is a Chain, and is worth even more bonus points.
+- You start with three colors.
+Sticking enough Bumpers will result in more colors being added to play, up to six.
+Each additional color adds a score multiplier.
+- Clearing out the entire board results in an All Clear, which is worth big points!
+- Getting 1000 points will award a Paint Can, which can be used to change the color of any Bumper in play, including the next Bumper.
+  - Each subsequent Paint Can will require 500 more points than the last one (1000, +1500 (2500), +2000 (4500), etc.)
+- The game is over when all Launchers are jammed and no further move can be made.

+## Archipelago Mode

 Archipelago Mode differs from Classic mode in the following ways:
 - The board starts as a 3×3 field, with only two colors in play.
-- You'll be presented with a set of tasks to complete, on the HUD.
+- You'll be presented with a set of tasks to complete on the HUD.
 - Tasks may have multiple steps.
 If they do, you will see **[+#]** next to it, indicating how many more steps are left in this task.
-Each step completed sends a check.
-- Completing each task will send a check.
-Clearing Bonus Boosters (with yellow and blue dots on the corners) and Treasure Bumpers (adorned with the AP logo) will send one check, whether or not they complete a task.
+- Completing each step of a task will send a check.
+Clearing Bonus Boosters and Treasure Bumpers will send one check, whether or not they complete a task.
 - Completing all tasks will end the board in play, and start a larger board with more colors and a new set of tasks.
+- If the board becomes jammed, it is wiped out and the board is reset.
+Note that this will reset your progress for Score and Bumpers tasks, but not Level or Total Score/Bumpers tasks.
 - Your goal is to complete all five levels.

+There are some additional types of Bumpers in this game mode:
+- Treasure Bumpers, which have the Archipelago logo on them, award a score bonus and send a check when sticked.
+- Bonus Boosters, which have yellow and blue dots on them, award a permanent multiplier and send a check when sticked.
+- Hazard Bumpers are an obstacle that start showing up in level 2.
+First, a red space will show up to warn that a Hazard is about to appear.
+After making a move, it will show up as a grey Bumper with a red octagon (like a Stop sign) on it.
+It is not stickable for five moves, after which time it will stay immobile, but take on a random color, and can be sticked like a normal Bumper, and even recolored with a Paint Can.
+  - Playing a Bumper which stops on the red warning space will cause that space to move to another random location.

 In addition to Paint Cans from Classic mode, two new tools are also available:
 - Turners allow you to change the direction of any bumper.
 You won't get them from scoring, but you can get them as Archipelago items, and they'll refresh every time you start a new board.
-- Task Skips allow you to skip one step in any task.
+- Task Advances allow you to skip one step in any task.
 They can only be obtained as Archipelago items.
 Make sure you keep them for when you need them most; if you use one, it won't come back!
 - You can also get Starting Paint Cans from the AP server.
 These refresh when you start a new board.

 ## Commands